legal resources necessary to hold negligent facilities accountable.

 “This policy documents the facility prohibits mistreatment, exploitation, neglect or abuse of its residents and has attempted to establish a resident sensitive and resident secure environment.
 This policy documents the purpose of the policy are to assure the facility’s doing all within its control to prevent occurrences of mistreatment, exploitation, neglect or abuse of the residents.”

 Do you believe your loved one is the victim of abuse, mistreatment or neglect while a resident at Bloomington Rehabilitation and Health Care Center?
 If so, contact the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of McLean County victims of mistreatment living in long-term facilities including nursing homes in Bloomington.
+Our network of attorneys fights aggressively on behalf of McLean County victims of mistreatment living in long-term facilities including nursing homes in Bloomington.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our knowledgeable attorneys offer legal representation to patients with cases that involve abuse and neglect happening in public and private nursing facilities.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.